hasancannes/SnakeGame/README.md

 - Creating of three segment for the snake body
 - Creating of movement
-- Creating of food body and it is moving randomly when snake eats it
+- Creating of food body and it is moving randomly when snake is eating it
+- Creating of scoreboard
 - Creating of "Game Over" message when snake collision with the wall and its tail